Go where the action is.

 Since social channels are a foundation of brand presence, they’re a critical part of overall brand strategy.
 This is especially true because we can no longer assume that someone will visit our website as their first online contact with us.

 Creating a strong brand requires “showing up” online consistently across all online channels and touchpoints, accurately measuring the results of these interactions, and taking every opportunity to engage with audiences to drive intended behaviors or actions.
-Using the right short URLs across all social channels is a key way to support online brand initiative.
+Using the right short URLs across all social channels is a key way to support the online brand initiatives.
 Unfortunately, short links are often overlooked, causing brands to miss valuable opportunities to grow and engage their audiences.

 Creating the right digital identity strategy (including branded short links) may take some time, but will ultimately be worth the effort.